Become a Director

-The Fragile X Society is governed by a fantastic group of volunteers, who use their skills to ensure the health and growth of the organisation.
-We are currently looking for more people to join our board.
+The Fragile X Society is governed by a fantastic group of volunteers, who use their skills to ensure the health and growth of the charity.
+We are currently looking for more people to join our Board and become a Director.
 This page will give you an introduction to the role of a Director and how you could join our team.

-Our Directors come from many different backgrounds with many different skills.
-The majority of our Directors have a personal link to Fragile X (such as having children or relatives with the condition), though this is not a requirement.
+Our Directors come from many different backgrounds and bring a multitude of different skills to the Board.
+Most Directors have a personal link to Fragile X (such as having children or relatives with the condition), though this is not a requirement.
 Up to 15 people can be on our Board at any one time.

-The Fragile X Society embraces equality and particularly encourages applications from people from the BAME, disabled and LGBTQ communities, and welcomes applications from those of all ages, including people at the beginning of their careers.
-We welcome people who are passionate about the work of the Fragile X Society and who will add value by bringing new ways of thinking to the team.
+The Fragile X Society embraces equality and particularly encourages applications from people from the BAME, disabled and LGBTQ communities.
+We also welcome applications from those of all ages, including people at the beginning of their careers.
+We value people who are passionate about the work of the Fragile X Society and who bring new ways of thinking to the team.
 As part of our skills gap analysis and succession planning, we particularly hope for applications from those with marketing skills and/or fundraising expertise.

 What are the responsibilities of a Director?

 Ensure the charity is carrying out its purposes for the public benefit